God has saved us, says Gavaskar after escaping England car crash

-Cricket legend Sunil Gavaskar was travelling to London amid torrential rains, after commentating in India's fourth Test against England at Manchester, when the Jaguar he was travelling in rammed into another vehicle
+Cricket legend Sunil Gavaskar was travelling to London amid torrential rains, after commentating in India's 4th Test against England at Manchester, when his car rammed into another vehicle

 Manchester: India's cricket legend and former captain Sunil Gavaskar had a miraculous escape in a road accident while traveling from Manchester to London on Sunday afternoon at the conclusion of the fourth Test in Manchester which India lost by an innings and 54 runs.